goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 There are not a lot of silly rules here because Python projects can be simple.
 The files and folders included here are not necessarily exhaustive, but I recommend keeping the number of files to a minimum if you plan on using a basic layout like this.

-## Modules
+## Modules and Packages

-A module in Python is simply a file with a `.py` file extension.
+Any Python file is a module, and a collection of modules in a directory is a package.
+Just remember to add an `__init__.py` file.
+Otherwise, it creates an implicit namespace package.

 If you have two files in the same folder you can load the definitions and statements from one module for use in the other module.

-A module’s name is available as the value of the global variable `__name__`.
+You have one last

 Modules in Python are simply files,

 1. Create 2 files.
 The main demo file (main.py) and then a second file (funcs.py) which the main file will then call.
 2. In funcs.py create two functions which print a basic console message.